 Meinl HCS line of cymbals is not a new product on the market.
-They have been around for quite some time and have proven very popular among beginners and students.
+Besides Meinl Byzance Cymbal, They’re one of Meinl’s products that have been around for quite some time and have proven very popular among beginners and students.

 Although Meinl started making cymbals later than most of the big names like Zildjian and Paiste, they have grown to become one of the most reputable brands.

 The HCS cymbals are beginner-level cymbals and some of the cheapest you will find out there.
 This is what makes them attractive to beginners.